aktionariat/contracts/doc/draggable.md

 - Counteroffers can be made, but the price needs to be at least 5% better than the previous offer and in the same currency.
 - The offer can end early if there enough votes have been cast to make sure that the remaining votes cannot make a difference any more.

+## Why no tag-along?

+While it is relatively easy to implement a drag-along clause in a smart contract, there is no straight-forward way to implement a tag-along clause.
+This illustrates that smart contracts are actually not that smart.
+A tag-along clause allows a shareholder to sell shares at the same price if a other shareholder sell a large package of shares to a buyer.
+This is difficult to automatically enforce because a transfer of shares (which could easily be detected) does not necessarily imply a sale of shares and even if it does represent a sale, it is unclear what the price was.
+For example, if someone 1000 shares from address 0x123.. to address 0x345.., it is not clear whether the 1000 shares changed their owner.
+Maybe the holder just moved them to a different wallet?
+And even if the shares where sold, there is no guarantee that shares were paid for in a blockchain-based transaction that a smart contract could refer to.
+The enforcing of a tag-along term necessarily requires human intervention and cannot be automated.
+The same holds for a large number of other contractual clauses.
+We are fortunate that the most important one, the drag-along, can be represented with a relatively simple smart contract.

 ## License Fee

 For this smart contract, we created a new type of software license, the "MIT License with Automated License Fee Payments".
 Anyone is free to reuse the code as long as the built-in license fee of 3 Ether, paid to Aktionariat AG, is preserved.